Skip to main content

 Add dark mode to Astro with Tailwind CSS

-Kevin Zuniga Cuellar@kevinzunigacuel
+Kevin Zuniga Cuellar @kevinzunigacuel

 The logo of Astro and Tailwind CSS

-Last updated: March 13, 2023
+Last updated: June 4, 2023

-Start a new Astro project:
+To begin, create a new Astro project:

 npm create astro@latest